 Spoonflower team member Michelle shows us how to sew up a quick pencil case using one of her favorite cut & sew kits from our recent design challenge.
 Pick your favorite kit, learn how to install a zipper, and fill your new handmade pencil case with back to school goodies!

-top ten Pencil Case Cut & Sews from our recent design challenge.
+This tutorial shows you how to create a pencil case using one of my favorite designs from the top ten Pencil Case Cut & Sews from our recent design challenge.
 Even if you are a little nervous about installing a zipper, these bags sew up fast and easy!
 I taught students how to whip up these sweet bags in a class our community crafting space, The Greenhouse, this past Tuesday.
 Even the most apprehensive students walked away with an adorable bag.
-If you're nearby, check out the schedule for more fun classes in the Greenhouse!
+If you’re nearby, check out the schedule for more fun classes in the Greenhouse!

-Once you learn to make a lined zippered bag, you will be dreaming up all of the possibilities-- from coin purses to large zippered tote bags!
+Once you learn to make a lined zippered bag, you will be dreaming up all of the possibilities– from coin purses to large zippered tote bags!

 • Your pencil case cut & sew pattern